param-chandarana/admissions-deploy/README.md

 NODE_ENV=development/production
 ```

-Change your database name in the `constants.js` file.
+Add your database name in the `constants.js` file.

 The server will run at `http://localhost:8000`.